 A lapa is a structure that is popular in South Africa.
 It usually consists of a thatched roof supported by wooden poles.
 Lapas are commonly used as semi-open entertainment areas.
 It is sometimes misspelled as lapha.
 Lapa can suitably be accepted as a variant of the widely known gazebo.

 Lapa in Toro River Lodges is a luxury version of the traditional one.
 In our lapa you can take a meal or a snack, coffee or tea.
 Here you can hold a meeting or browse your mobile device.
-Lapa is a living room of Toro River Lodges, place of meetings and stories.
+Lapa is the living room of Toro River Lodges, a place of meetings and stories.

 In the ancient times a boma was a livestock enclosure, stockade, corral, small fort or a district government office and community.
 This term is incorporated into many African languages, as well as colonial varieties of English, French and German.

 From warm beverages to cold drinks with or without alcohol, our bar is always stocked with carefully chosen refreshments.
-Our bar is a place for meetings and a small talk.
+Our bar is a place for meetings and small talk.
 Here you can make plans, go through your experiences or just take a break from your daily schedule.